-In the event that, all other places being allocated, there remain reserved bursary places that have not been filled, CIP may at our discretion review the information provided by general applicants to the Summer School to determine whether any in fact meet the eligibility requirements.
-In such cases, eligible candidates will be invited to declare their eligibility and complete the bursary application task, and in return may receive a partial refund of any registration fee previously paid.
-This provision is made to allow for all places to be filled, with the general places thereby made available to new applicants not eligible for bursaries.
+In the event that, all other places being allocated, there remain reserved bursary places that have not been filled, CIP & RGS may at our discretion review the information provided by general applicants to the Summer School to determine whether any in fact meet eligibility requirements.
+In such cases, candidates will be invited to declare their eligibility, and in return may receive a partial refund of any registration fee previously paid.
+This provision is made to allow all places to be filled, with general places thereby made available to applicants not eligible for bursaries.

 If, at the end of the registration period, there are still bursary places remaining and an insufficient number of eligible applicants, the reserved places may be offered at the standard registration rate to general applicants on the waiting list.
-In that case, the extra monies received may be allocated to subsidise the attendance of eligible persons at future Summer Schools and/or other similar events.